MadRabbit/totally-osom-tests/README.md

 # Totaly Osom Tests

-__NOTE__: This is purely an excersize in awesomeness.
+__NOTE__: This is purely an excersize.
 If you need testing framework for a real-life project, please use rspec/test_case/whatever.

 ## The Goal